 What is the Renters' Rights Act?

-The Renters’ Rights Act is one of the most significant overhauls of the private rental sector (PRS) in England in decades, with the first phase of reforms set to take effect on 1st May 2026.
-The Act is designed to provide greater security and fairness for tenants, while tightening compliance standards for landlords.
+The Renters’ Rights Act is one of the most significant overhauls of the private rental sector (PRS) in England in decades.
+The first phase came into force on 1st May 2026 and aims to strengthen tenant security while raising compliance standards for landlords.

-Our Guide for Landlords sets out the key changes along with the support measures that we will provide to keep our landlords compliant.
+Our Guide for Landlords explains the key changes and outlines the support we provide to help our landlords remain fully compliant.

-Fixed-term Assured Shorthold Tenancies (ASTs, the current standard contracts) will be immediately replaced by open-ended periodic tenancies.
+Fixed-term Assured Shorthold Tenancies (ASTs, the current standard contracts) have been immediately replaced by open-ended periodic tenancies.
 Tenants can give two months’ notice at any time.

 2. Section 21 ‘no-fault’ evictions abolished.

-New grounds for possession will be introduced under Section 8 including rent arrears, serious anti-social behaviour, selling the property, or needing to move in.
+New grounds for possession have been introduced under Section 8 including rent arrears, serious anti-social behaviour, selling the property, or needing to move in.

 3. New rent increase rules.

-Rent increases will be limited to once per year and must reflect local market rents.
+Rent increases are limited to once per year and must reflect local market rents.
 Two months’ notice of increases is required, and tenants can challenge through a tribunal.

 4. Ban on rental bidding and paying rent in advance.